botlabs-gg/carlbot-docs/README.md

 # Carl-bot Documentation

-This is the documentation for carl-bot, it uses HTML pages for documentation.
+This is the documentation for Carl-bot (https://carl.gg).

 This is still a work in progress, and is constantly updated, in-case you find something incorrect/missing, feel free to raise a Pull request as per Contributing Guidelines below.

 # Support